Do you want to fix bland broccoli cheese soup?

 You can add plant milk, coconut milk or cashew cream to make the soup extra creamy.

-You can also leave the soup without any, but the result will be much less creamy.
+You can also leave the soup without any of these, but the result will be much less creamy.

 Seasoning Broccoli Soup